-Currently, in addition to her many roles here at CFI, Dr. Barton is the Director of Psychology Life Well, a small collaborative private practice, where she works with physicians and other health care professionals to treat clients of all ages suffering from the psychological sequelae of chronic medical conditions.
+As executive director of Psychology Life Well, a small collaborative private practice, Barton works with physicians and healthcare professionals to treat clients suffering from the psychological outcomes of chronic medical conditions.

 Barton, M (2012) An Exploration of Child Behavior Checklist Scores in a Population at High Risk.
 Unpublished Doctoral Dissertation.
 Yeshiva University NY, NY.

-Dr. Sabrina Gratia is a double board certified Child, Adolescent and Adult Psychiatrist.
-Dr. Gratia completed a combined 7 year Bachelor of Science and Doctor of Osteopathic Medicine from New York Institute of Technology College of Osteopathic Medicine.
-She went on to complete her adult psychiatry residency at Albany Medical Center and her child and adolescent fellowship at Downstate Medical Center.
-Dr. Gratia believes in the importance of therapy in treating psychiatric issues and has received additional training in psychodynamic psychotherapy through Columbia’s University Center for Psychoanalytic Training.
+Gratia completed a combined, seven-year Bachelor of Science and Doctor of Osteopathic Medicine from the College of Osteopathic Medicine, New York Institute of Technology.
+She completed an adult psychiatry residency at Albany Medical Center and a child and adolescent fellowship at the State University New York (SUNY) Downstate Medical Center, Brooklyn.
+Understanding therapy’s crucial role in treating psychiatric issues, she received additional training in psychodynamic psychotherapy at the Columbia University Center for Psychoanalytic Training and Research.

-Therapeutically, Dr. Saigal has lengthy experience working with children and their families facing complex developmental, medical, and other social-emotional challenges.
-She has a bio-psychosocial approach to treatment that incorporates understanding of a child’s developmental presentation, family structure, and cultural background in order to guide therapeutic and evidence-based interventions best suited to their needs and abilities.
+Therapeutically, Saigal’s bio-psychosocial approach to treatment incorporates understanding of a child’s developmental presentation, family structure and cultural background.
+In this way, she can guide therapeutic and evidence-based interventions best suited to their needs and abilities.